 Hired Judge Fee - $200 per half-time committed Policy or Public Forum team OR per each uncovered Lincoln-Douglas debater.
 Full judge fee of $400 to hire a judge for uncovered IE entries or Congress entries.

-Drop Penalty (after 5 pm CT on Oct 25th) - Loss of original entry fee plus $10 per single event entry, i.e., LD, congress, or any IE except for Duo, or $20 for a double event entry, i.e., policy debate, public forum, and duo.
+Drop Penalty (after 5 pm CT on Oct 24th) - Loss of original entry fee plus $10 per single event entry, i.e., LD, congress, or any IE except for Duo, or $20 for a double event entry, i.e., policy debate, public forum, and duo.
 Please note that this is earlier than previous years.
-In 2009, we saw a massive amount of schools dropping entire entries on the last day.
+In years past, we saw a massive amount of schools dropping entire entries on the last day.
 It was impossible for schools on the waitlist to arrange reasonable transportation.

 Judge Constraint Fee -- If you do not provide the correct information of which teams and/or specific contestants your judges cannot judge and we need to replace your judge as a result, we will charge you $40 per change.